 The TRFO is mostly contained within the CDPHE's Southwestern and Western Slope air quality regions.
 Air quality within the field office is designated as attainment and is in full compliance with the NAAQS for the report year.
-The TRFO has two $PM{10}$ maintenance areas around the towns of Pagosa Springs and Telluride.
-There is good air quality monitoring coverage throughout the TRFO with observations of CO, $NO_2$ , $PM{10}$ , $O_3$ , and $SO_2$ available.
-Additionally, the field office has three IMPROVE sites (Table 17).
+The TRFO has two PM{10} maintenance areas around the towns of Pagosa Springs and Telluride.
+There is good air quality monitoring coverage throughout the TRFO with observations of CO, NO_2 , PM{10} , O_3 , and SO_2 available.
+Additionally, the field office has three IMPROVE sites (

+Table 17).

-The AQI data in Table 11 indicates that the best air quality in the TRFO is in San Juan and San Miguel counties where 98% of days between 2020 and 2022 had a good AQI.
-In La Plata County where the TRFO's largest city Durango is located, the AQI was good on 73% of days for the same period.
-Ozone is the primary pollutant of concern for most days throughout the TRFO, though occasionally particulate matter is the chief pollutant.
+Table 11 shows that San Juan County had the best air quality in the TRFO, with 97% of days rated as good between 2021 and 2023.
+In La Plata County, which includes the TRFO's largest city, Durango, 68% of days were classified as having good air quality over the same period.
+Ozone is the primary pollutant of concern for most days in the TRFO, though particulate matter occasionally becomes the leading pollutant.

 The NO2 design values for the TRFO in Table 14 and Table 15 show that concentrations are low and far below the NAAQS.
-Ozone is elevated in the TRFO but below the NAAQS with values between 0.064 ppm and 0.066 ppm (Table 16) and no exceedances were recorded in 2022.
+Ozone is elevated in the TRFO but below the NAAQS with values between 0.064 ppm and 0.068 ppm (Table 16) and no exceedances were recorded in 2023.
 Figure 4-39 in the 2022 CDPHE Air Quality Data Report indicates that ozone concentrations have remained relatively unchanged over the past decade.